Mightyfrong/gallifreyan-translation-helper/README.md

 * shermansScale: initial factor to resize within the viewport. multiplies the absolute units.

 ### Construction Dictionaries
 Sherman's follows a quite easy pattern consisting of big and small circles, arcs, dots and lines all arranged in a clear fashion following plain rules.
-Like in the original guidance table consonants are grouped to their respective base (b,j,t,th), also vowels, punctuation and numbers.
+Like in the original guidance table consonants are grouped to their respective base (b,j,t,th), also vowels with base e (for e,i,u), a and o, punctuation and numbers.
 Same goes for the decorators.
 This serves to identify the base plus decorator for the characters to combine and handle the correct drawing instructions. shermansBase() and shermansDeco() are functions with the built-in dictionaries and loops to return the correct base or decorators.

 ```js
 function shermansBase(char) {